RagingTiger/darknet/README.md

 $ git checkout macos-gpu
 $ make
 ```
+*Remember to set your [CUDA environment variables](https://github.com/RagingTiger/CUDAInstall#cuda-environment-variables), otherwise you will have compilation problems when the compiler cannot find the CUDA libraries*.
-Like the `CPU-Only` install, you should now have a `darknet` executable sitting in your repository.
+Compilation errors aside, you should now have a `darknet` executable sitting in your repository.
 Visit https://pjreddie.com/darknet/yolo/ and try out some of the examples!